mtdvlpr/php2-assignment/README.md

 The PHP2 assignment of InHolland.

 ## Getting Started
-This part helps you get started with the Haarlem Festival Project.
+This part helps you get started with the PHP2 assignment.
 Please follow it carefully, and don't hesitate to reach out if you have any questions.

 ### Prerequisites
-To get started we expect you to have the following things installed:
+To get started I expect you to have the following things installed:
 - Node JS (14 or later) [Download Node](https://nodejs.org/en/)
 - Docker engine v1.13 or higher.
 Your OS provided package might be a little old, if you encounter problems, do upgrade.
 See [https://docs.docker.com/engine/installation](https://docs.docker.com/engine/installation)
 - Docker compose v1.12 or higher.
 See [docs.docker.com/compose/install](https://docs.docker.com/compose/install/)